Shadow War (DC Comics): Main plot

 Ra's al Ghul goes to Markovian Embassy in Washington, D.C. to announce that he will allow the world to have access to the Lazarus Pits.
 While tailing Ra's al Ghul, Batman awkwardly meets up with Damian Wayne.
 During a press conference, Ra's al Ghul is shot by someone in a Deathstroke outfit who starts shooting at innocent bystanders including Talia al Ghul.
 The Deathstroke imposter detonates a grenade near Ra's al Ghul's body with Batman preventing Damian Wayne from getting in the explosion.
 Damian Wayne announces that he will find Deathstroke, dead or alive after Batman accidentally insults him for not saving Alfred.
 Talia al Ghul survives her wounds and calls out to the rest of the League of Shadows to attack Deathstroke and kill anyone who tries to associate or protect him.
 Meanwhile on Zandia, Deadline confronts Deathstroke about the assassination, who later realized that he was framed until the League of Shadows, led by Angel Breaker, attacked the headquarters.

 Batman and Cameron Chase investigate the shooting and Batman deduce that Deathstroke only wanted to kill Ra's al Ghul.
 Deathstroke and his son fend off the League of Shadows and escape while Damian Wayne meets up with Rose Wilson to take down Deathstroke.
 Batman visits Talia al Ghul and confronts her if she orchestrated Ra's al Ghul's murder.
 Talia al Ghul denies the assassination attempt and later revealed that she hasn't used the Lazarus Pit to heal her injuries.
-Batman comforts Talia and they both kiss.
+Batman comforts Talia as she pulls him into a kiss.

-Batman and Talia Al Ghul break away from their kiss, and Talia Al Ghul explains Ra's Al Ghul wants to share the Lazarus Pits with the world because of Damian Wayne.
+Batman rejects Talia’s kiss, attempting to explain he is still in love with his ex-fiancée Selina Kyle.
+Talia Al Ghul explains Ra's Al Ghul wants to share the Lazarus Pits with the world because of Damian Wayne.
 Batman leaves to find Damian after Talia informs him that she sends assassins to kill Deathstroke, while Deathstroke and Respawn go to a secret hideout, where he spies on the Titans, to plan their next move.
 While bonding with Respawn, both of them are confronted by Damian and Rose.
 During the fight, Respawn reveals his identity to Damian Wayne as his brother (created by his grandfather) and Batman arrives to take in Deathstroke.
 While Batman confronts Deathstroke to turn him in, Angel Breaker threatens Deathstroke and Merlyn kills his partner Doctor Moon after revealing his alliance with the Secret Society to the League of Shadows.
 Before fleeing the scene with his children, Deathstroke throws a grenade at innocent civilians to distract Damian and Batman.
 Both of them reconcile and makeup after they learned that Deathstroke is innocent.
 Batman plans to use his own Batman Incorporated to protect Deathstroke's assassins from Talia's assassins.